To see other blog posts by topic:

 Mulberry trees can grow quite large—red mulberries may reach up to 70 feet tall, while white mulberries typically stay under 40 feet.
 They grow quickly, making them excellent choices for anyone who wants fruit and shade fast.
 As long as they get full sun and enough space, they’re relatively low-maintenance.
 If you’re wondering how to grow mulberry successfully, it starts with choosing the right variety for your climate and giving it plenty of light.

-To learn about berry cultivation, including raspberries, blackberries, blueberries, and strawberries, join us for the Online Gardening School (we teach about all kinds of vegetables, too!)
+To learn about berry cultivation, including raspberries, blackberries, blueberries, and strawberries, join us for one of our Online Gardening Classes (we teach about all kinds of vegetables, too!)

 Mulberry Habitat and Planting